-The forecasts or forward-looking statements are based on assumptions, may not materialize and are subject to revision without notice.
+The forecasts or forward-looking statements are based on assumptions, subject to revision without notice, and may not materialize.

 The market indexes discussed are unmanaged and generally considered representative of their respective markets.
 Individuals cannot directly invest in unmanaged indexes.
 Past performance does not guarantee future results.